 - Use Etherealness without a spellslot once per long rest

 Notably, this won’t make a very combat effective character due to how jumbled the stats are.
-But it certainly achieves a kind of anime feel, becoming the fighter archetype that zooms and teleports around the battlefield on a whim, punching things or hitting them weapons or lasering them at will.
+But it certainly achieves a kind of anime feel, becoming the fighter archetype that zooms and teleports around the battlefield on a whim, punching things, hitting them weapons, or lasering them at will.

 This could be a really fun character to play in a lower-power level game.
 Or even a fun antagonist: the PCs will have a difficult time pinning the character down, making them a great villain who doesn’t really engage so much as run from the PCs.